MarkEScheidker/Discord-auto-moderation-bot/README.md

 # How do I run this?
 You can either use the executable I provided, or run/compile it yourself.

-# How do I configure this?
+# How do I set this up?
 Make sure you have created a discord bot, and have a bot token.
 This is not hard to do, and there are lots of tutorials on how to do this.
 Once you have your bot token, paste it into a file called "token.txt" and place that file in the same directory as the executable, or wherever you happen to be running the python file.
 Next, copy the config.xml I have provided as a framework to get started at configuring the bot yourself.

 # How does the configuration work?